gornication/git-lab/README.md

 # hello-world
-a time-honored tradition in computer programming
+a time-honored tradition in computer programming.

 This is how worlds are created.